averbraeck/djutils/docs/djutils-eval/eval.md

 _-_: the unary minus operator

-_!_: the unary boolean not operator
+_!_: the unary, boolean not operator

 These have a higher binding strength than any binary or ternary operator.